 Set on the edge of Tiergarten park, opposite the Memorial to the murdered Jews of Europe, the memorial commemorates the homosexual victims of National Socialism, who were one of the major groups persecuted and killed under the Nazi regime.
 The memorial consists of a stark stone cube, which is a clear reference to the Holocaust memorial across the road.
 What sets the memorial apart is the looped video of two men hugging and kissing endlessly.

-Run, walk, cruise, march and demonstrate
+Walk, cruise, march and demonstrate

-The Drag Walk starts at the Brandenburg Gate at 2 p.m. and makes its way past the Memorial to the persecuted homosexuals under National Socialism to Potsdamer Platz and then on the Schöneberg.
-Twelve days after the Drag Walk, the party moves to the Spree river for the CSD on the Spree - Berlin Canal Pride.
-This two hour boat party and demonstration in one consists of around 20 boats cruising down the Spree river and this year will be the biggest ever and ends at the harbour party.
+Throughout Berlin Pride there are multiple events which move across the city which you can either join or watch.
+On 20 July, CSD comes to the Spree river for the CSD on the Spree - Berlin Canal Pride.
+This two hour boat party and demonstration in one consists of around 15 boats cruising down the Spree river and this year will be the biggest ever and ends at the harbour party.